jdevera/subdue/README.rst

 The path available to subcommands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Subcommands receive the same ``$PATH`` as the calling shell, plus two additional directories that added by Subdue.
+Subcommands receive the same ``$PATH`` as the calling shell, but augmented by Subdue with two additional directories.

 First is the directory where the driver is.
 This directory is added to the start of the ``$PATH`` and is intended to allow subcommands call other subcommands.

-Second is the ``bin/`` directory inside the sub.
-This is so that helper program that are stored there can be called directly from subcommands.
+Second is the ``lib/`` directory inside the sub.
+This is so that helper programs that are stored there can be called directly from subcommands.
+The programs under ``lib`` are however not exposed as subcommands.

 Usage, Summaries, and Help Text extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~